“The great solution to all human problems is individual inner transformation.”

 You move from seeing 5 pieces of the puzzle as business as separate from you to seeing a whole puzzle and how all the pieces relate to each other.

 You start noticing the consequences of a business decision in your personal life, relationships, career, and health.
-You make long-term decisions when making a decision now instead of sacrificing your long-term for the comfort of the short-term.
+You make long-term decisions now instead of sacrificing your long-term for the comfort of the short-term.

 That is the beauty of personal and business transformation, and strategy when is co-created.
 It is the beauty of truly designing your future because you learn: